Here are some keywords I’ve come across when studying information security topics.

 Environmental metric group

 This considers the impact of a user’s environment on the vulnerability.
-Consider an application that is used by an organization with specific needs in terms of CIA (confidentiality, integrity, availability).
+This is important for organizations with specific CIA (confidentiality, integrity, availability) needs.

-By default, it is assumed that the impact on CIA is medium, and this can be adjusted to either decrease or increase the score, by giving any single one in CIA a low or high score.
+By default, it’s assumed that the impact on CIA is medium.
+Organizations can either decrease or increase any CIA requirements metric, giving it a low, medium, or high value.

 Brute-forcing tools